dwalend/blog/_pending/2014-10-18-Enron-Thing.md

     object Transmission extends ((String,Int,Long,Email,Email,String,Boolean,Boolean,Boolean,String,String,String,String) => Transmission)

-I can't recommend trying to maintain that extends clause in a project where someone gets to add or remove columns, but the compiler will complain if you break it.
+I can't recommend trying to maintain that extends clause in a project where anyone gets to add or remove columns, but at least the compiler will complain if you break it.

 My parser ran out of memory.
 [Parboiled2 can't stream](https://groups.google.com/forum/#!topic/parboiled-user/b7PH49fiFco).